-For stressful situations that may cause anxiousness, Pet Parents® Dog Calming Supplement can help keep your fur-baby calm & relaxed.
+For stressful situations that may cause anxiousness, like nail trimming, Pet Parents® Dog Calming Supplement can help keep your fur-baby calm & relaxed.
 It contains Suntheanine®, a pure form of L-Theanine that promotes relaxation without drowsiness & soothes brain waves before adrenaline kicks in.
 It also has Organic Passion Flower that helps regulate mood and manage stress, anxiety, and some forms of pain and promotes calmness to anxious behavior without resulting in sleepiness.

 How to cut your dog’s nails

 Here are helpful tips and steps on cutting your dog’s nails: